ttscoff/popclipextensions/README.md

 Detect all numbers in selection and total them.
 Allows decimal places (using `.` or `,` as separator) and negative numbers.
 Result is copied to clipboard.

 Use the options "Separator" and "Decimal Delimiter" to define characters used in your locale for separating thousands and decimal places, respectively.

+### DefineAbbr

+PopClip extension to search textingabbreviations.ca for the selected string.

 ## Download